Memorable Manitobans: Neil Cameron (1863-1935)

 Farmer and rancher, MLA (1923-1927), grain merchant.

-Born at Owen Sound, Ontario on 1 September 1863, son of Alexander Cameron and Mary McLean, brother of Duncan Cameron, he was educated at District Schools of Owen Sound (Ontario) and Burnside (Manitoba).
-Accompanied his parents on their coming to Manitoba in 1874, via Fort William over the Dawson Trail; five weeks on the journey, the party underwent much hardship.
+Born at Owen Sound, Ontario on 1 September 1863, son of Alexander Cameron and Mary McLean, brother of Duncan Cameron, he was educated at the schools of Owen Sound (Ontario) and Burnside (Manitoba).
+He accompanied his parents on their coming to Manitoba in 1874, via Fort William over the Dawson Trail; five weeks on the journey, the party underwent much hardship.
 Cameron homesteaded at Carlyle, NWT [now Saskatchewan] in 1882, many miles from a railroad.
 He was at Qu’Appelle during the 1885 North West Rebellion.
-He ranched at Youngstown, Alberta for three years.
-He founded the Neil Cameron Elevator Company at Basswood.
+He ranched at Youngstown, Alberta for three years then he founded the Neil Cameron Elevator Company at Basswood.

 On 17 July 1889, he married Mary Kippen (1863-1943), daughter of Alexander Kippen of Stratford, Ontario.
 They had seven children: Nellie Cameron (1890-?), Mary Kippen Cameron (1891-?), Edith Cameron (1893-?), Marjory Cameron (1898-?), Nelson Cameron (1900-?), Janet Cameron (1902-?), and Isabella Cameron (1908-?).

 He served as Reeve of the Rural Municipality of Harrison for 18 years.
-He ran as a Liberal Candidate for the Manitoba Legislature in the 1903 general election, but was defeated.
+He ran as a Liberal Candidate for the Manitoba Legislature in the 1903 general election but was defeated.
 He was elected as a Progressive to the Legislature in the 1922 general election, and served as Minister of Agriculture and Immigration (1922-1923) and Minister Without Portfolio (1923-1927).
-He did not stand for election in 1927 and spent the last years of his life on his farm near Basswood.
-He was an unsuccessful candidate in the 1932 general election.
+He did not stand for election in the 1927 election and spent the last years of his life on his farm near Basswood.
+He was an unsuccessful candidate in the 1932 election.

 The Canadian Parliamentary Guide, 1925.